-The York County History Center is now open and we continue to make updates based on guidance from appropriate government agencies and health authorities, such as the Centers for Disease Control and Prevention (CDC) and the PA Dept of Health.
+The York County History Center continues to make updates based on guidance from appropriate government agencies and health authorities, such as the Centers for Disease Control and Prevention (CDC) and the PA Dept of Health.
 These updates are designed to promote:

 - Cleanliness and comfort

 COVID-19 Update on our Operations 4/1/2021

 All York County History Center sites are now open for the 2021 season.
 Due to limits on capacity, visitors are strongly encouraged to reserve tickets online to visit our museums and library/archives.

 Here’s what we do to keep everyone healthy throughout the History Center sites:

 - We limit visitor capacity based on the building site and programs offered.

 - We have altered our hours of operation Tuesday through Saturday to allow for extra cleaning and maintenance.

 - We encourage you to pre-purchase tickets/reservations with online ticketing